Zahid031/Kubernetes/Helm/notes.md

 helm rollback deployment_name 1 -n namespace
 helm get secrets
 if we uninstall and keep secrets then we can reinstall using rollback to a specific revision

+if we want success message after all pod up then use wait

+helm install my-mysql bitnami/mysql --version 14.0.2 --wait --timeout 5m